terenyib/cat_and_mouse/README.md

 Given a string "m.C" and jump count 1
 When I check if cat can catch a mouse
 Then the result is 'Caught!'

+### US-4
+As a cat
+I want to check if I can catch a mouse when there's no dog, and mouse is two jumps ahead So that I will know that I can catch a mouse or not

+#### UAT-4.1
+Given a string "C..m" and jump count 2
+When I check if cat can catch a mouse
+Then the result is 'Caught!'

+#### UAT-4.2
+Given a string "C..m" and jump count 1
+When I check if cat can catch a mouse
+Then the result is 'Escaped!'

+#### UAT-4.3
+Given a string "C..m" and jump count 3
+When I check if cat can catch a mouse
+Then the result is 'Caught!'

+#### UAT-4.4
+Given a string "m..C" and jump count 0
+When I check if cat can catch a mouse
+Then the result is 'Escaped!'